EdwinTun98/tp/docs/DeveloperGuide.md

 - Date (default: "no date")

-Here is a self-explanatory UML class diagram:
+Here is a UML class diagram for `Expense.java`:

 ![Image](diagrams/Expense_Class.png)